MercuryPay/TranCloud.MVC.CSharp/README.md

 This repository demonstrates how a cloud based Software as a Service (SaaS) POS application can be designed to interact with locally installed peripherals using components supplied by Datacap System, Inc.

-The key driver that facilitates this architecture is Datacap Systems' IPTran LT&trade; Mobile which interacts with Datacap's TranCloud server allowing a Point of Sale to interact with TranCloud via http commands and then the TranCloud server interacts with the IPTran LT&trade; Mobile on the POS' behalf.
+The key driver that facilitates this architecture is Datacap Systems' TranCloud&trade; appliance which interacts with Datacap's TranCloud&trade; server allowing a Point of Sale to interact with TranCloud&trade; via http commands and then the TranCloud&trade; server interacts with the local TranCloud&trade; applicance on the POS' behalf.

 ![TranCloud.MVC.CSharp](https://github.com/mercurypay/TranCloud.MVC.CSharp/blob/master/screenshot1.PNG)